All That Is Solid Melts into Air: 4. The Metamorphosis of Values

 In this section, Berman makes the point that in Modernity via Capitalism all values in the world, all social structures, and ways of being get subsumed into the global market.
 "Old modes of honor and dignity do not die; instead, they get incorporated into the market, take on price tags, gain a new life as commodities.
 Thus, any imaginable mode of human conduct becomes morally permissible the moment it becomes economically possible, becomes valuable; anything goes if it pays."

 There is an opportunity here and a pitfall.
 On the one hand, with a world that has been made flat and equal by the reduction of values to capital, ideas critical and antithetical to Capitalism may be proliferated with no question.
-This is due to the fact that in order to maintain an open & global economy society must maintain a liberal attitude to all ideas, foreign and benign.
+This is due to the fact that in order to maintain an open and global economy society must maintain a liberal attitude to all ideas, foreign and benign.

 On the other hand, as a pitfall, in order for intellectuals, ideologues and communists to get by peddling their "wares" of intellectual labor, their wares must generate capital for themselves and those who pay them.
 This as it were, keeps us in a loop that cannot quite be escaped by "selling the revolution of communism".

 5. The Loss of a Halo

-When all of the traditional world's values were forced into the Capitalist system, all halo's were removed.
+When all of the traditional world's values were forced into the Capitalist system, all halos were removed.
 Berman interprets Halo here as a primary symbol of religious experience, the experience of something holy.
 "The halo splits life into sacred and profane: it creates an aura of holy dread and radiance around the figure who wears it; the sanctified figure is torn from the matrix of the human condition, split off inexorably from the needs and pressures that animate the men and women who surround it."

 Berman analyzes this quote from Marx, "The bourgeoisie has stripped of its halo every activity hitherto honored and looked up to with reverent awe.
 It has transformed the doctor, the lawyer, the priest, the poet, the man of science, into its paid wage-laborers."
 Berman believes that Marx makes this statement critiquing practically all professionals and intellectuals making them know that they are simple wage-earners, "anyone who wants to create must work in the orbit of its power. [...]
 They must scheme and hustle to present themselves in a maximally profitable light; they must compete (often brutally and unscrupulously) for the privilege of being bought, simply in order to go on with their work."

 Berman reiterates here that modern intellectuals who are ideologues for "the revolution" will continue to imagine radical ways to stimulate paying bidders.
 In a certain sense in fact, Berman finds that radicalization and revolution will in fact further stimulate capitalism and more deeply indebt us to Modernity.